ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros2_controller_package.md

 # [[ROS2] Controller Package](#ros-controller-package)

-The OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR-PRO.
+OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR-PRO.
 You can control DYNAMIXEL's of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/ros2_openmanipulator_pro/ros_controller_package/#message-list) of the controller.

 {% capture notice_01 %}
 **NOTE** :